fishmcmuffins/D-Sides-TAS/README.md

 All TASes in this repository have the goal of completing certain objectives on a new file in the least in-game time possible (without using timer overflow) while using cheat mode as little as possible and without using any variants.

- - Main Pack (root directory + `9D` subdirectory): Latest versions of each D-Side, Dark Side, and Final Goodbye, all on the mod's current patch (v4.79 as of 2025 May 7).
+ - Main Pack (root directory + `9D` subdirectory): Latest versions of each D-Side, Dark Side, and Final Goodbye, all on the mod's current patch (v4.80 as of 2025 June 5).
    - `100%`: Get all collectibles, excluding deathless berries, in all main pack levels.
    - `All D-Sides`: Beat Epilogue D. Progress only by beating D-Sides.
    - `All Dark-Sides`: Beat 1-7Dark using cheat mode.